 No farm crossings exist on this site.
-The current PPS includes development of MC-631, which connects Westphalia Road to Ritchie Marlboro Road.
+The current application proposes the development of MC-631, which connects Westphalia Road to Ritchie Marlboro Road.
 As part of this development, two stream crossings are proposed.
-The location of these crossings is intended to avoid impacting REF.
+The location of these crossings is intended to avoid impacting regulated environmental features.